sci-ndp/pop-py/README.md

 3. **Make your changes** and **commit** (`git commit -m 'Add new feature'`)
 4. **Push** to the branch (`git push origin feature/new-feature`)
 5. **Open a Pull Reques**

-Ensure your contributions follow the [contribution guidelines](CONTRIBUTING.md) if you have one.

 ## License